pravega/pravega-operator/README.md

 Script will do the following operations

-Installing cert manager and secrets
+- Installing cert manager and secrets
-Installing webhook
+- Installing webhook
-Installing version map of operator, that will mention the supported operator  versions Updating crd
+- Installing version map of operator, that will mention the supported operator  versions
-Installing bookkeeper operator
+- Updating crd
-Update the operator Roles
+- Update the operator Roles
-Update the operator image
+- Update the operator image

 #### Executing the script
 git clone pravega-operator repo